Published Independent Author’s Novel

 It’s not just about formatting

-Once we have published the novel to the various marketplaces I normally spend some time helping Valerie with her social media.
+We will publish the novel to the various marketplaces.
+After that, I normally spend some time helping Valerie with her social media.
 Publishing is a big step for an independent author, but marketing is an even bigger one.

 I set up smart URLs for the various novels I have published.
-This allows the authors and myself to use one link on social media such as Twitter and Facebook.
-We found this necessary because readers on social media could be from all over the world, and we wanted to make it easier for our posts to direct them to the correct store for their location.
+This allows the authors and myself to use one link on social media licolke Twitter and Facebook.
+We found this necessary.
+Readers on social media are from all over the world.
+We wanted to make it easier for our posts to direct them to the correct store for their location.
 For instance we will send a reader in the United States to amazon.com while sending a follower in the United Kingdom to amazon.co.uk

 Are you looking for help publishing your novel?
 Feel free to give me a call or use the contact form to get in touch.